How to Become a Budget Analyst: The Fast Track

 Take Flight with an Accounting Degree!

-The best way to start a possible career path as a budget analyst is with a strong education in accounting.
+The best way to get started as a budget analyst is with a strong education in accounting.
 Attending ECPI University year-round for our Bachelor of Science degree in Business Administration with a concentration in Accounting could help you leave the nest in only 2.5 years.
-Soar into your future by contacting ECPI today.
+Soar into your future by contacting ECPI University today.
 It could be the Best Decision You Ever Make!

 DISCLAIMER – ECPI University makes no claim, warranty or guarantee as to actual employability or earning potential to current, past or future students or graduates of any educational program we offer.
 The ECPI University website is published for informational purposes only.
 Every effort is made to ensure the accuracy of information contained on the ECPI.edu domain; however, no warranty of accuracy is made.
 No contractual rights, either expressed or implied, are created by its content.